themiurgo/billclin/README.md

 # Caveats

-- Obviously, you need to ensure that that each person has a unique name in the same history file.
+- You need to ensure that that each person has a unique name in the same history file.
+- The fields `payer`, `amount` and `people` are required.
+BillClin will raise an error if you forgot one, it will skip that transaction and proceed as if it had not seen it.
-- The fields `date` and `description` are not mandatory, but it's a good thing that you keep history neat.
+- The fields `date` and `description` are not required, but it's a good thing that you keep history neat.
 BillClin will raise a warning in case you just forgot or mispelled a field.

 ## Motivation